Guide to Capital Markets Tribunal Proceedings

 - require a respondent to pay the Commission an administrative penalty of not more than $1,000,000 for each failure to comply with Ontario securities law; and/or

-- require a respondent to disgorge (pay) to the Commission any amounts obtained as a result of non-compliance with Ontario securities law.
+- require a respondent to disgorge (give up) to the Commission any amounts obtained as a result of non-compliance with Ontario securities law.

 For more information, see subsection 127(1) of the Ontario Securities Act.

-How do I know what sanctions Enforcement Staff is requesting?
+How do I know what sanctions the Commission is requesting?

-The Statement of Allegations filed by Enforcement Staff at the beginning of the proceedings lists the sanctions that Staff may seek.
-The Statement of Allegations will also indicate whether Enforcement Staff expects to ask for costs against a respondent.
+The application filed by the Commission at the beginning of the proceedings lists the sanctions that the Commission may seek.
+The Commission’s application will also indicate whether the Commission expects to ask for costs against a respondent.

-As part of the sanctions and costs hearing, Enforcement Staff prepares written submissions, including more details about the order Staff is requesting.
-Respondents will have a chance to respond to Enforcement Staff’s submissions and make their own submissions about the appropriate order.
+As part of the sanctions and costs hearing, the Commission prepares written submissions, including more details about the order the Commission is requesting.
+Respondents will have a chance to respond to the Commission’s submissions and make their own submissions about the appropriate order.

-Will I have to pay for Staff’s costs of the enforcement proceeding?
+Will I have to pay for the Commission’s costs of the enforcement proceeding?

-Enforcement Staff may request that a Panel order a respondent to pay some or all of the costs of the investigation and the hearings.
-The requested costs may include the time spent by Enforcement Staff investigating the case and preparing for and attending the hearings and other things, like fees paid to experts.
+The Commission may request that a panel order a respondent to pay some or all of the costs of the investigation and the hearings.
+The requested costs may include the time spent by the Commission investigating the case and preparing for and attending the hearings and other things, like fees paid to experts.

-For more information, see Rule 35(3) of the Rules of Procedure and Forms.
+For more information, see rule 35(2) of the Rules of Procedure.

 Can I ask for the Commission to pay the costs I incurred?

-The Ontario Securities Act does not allow a Panel to award a respondent any costs, even if a merits decision finds that Staff failed to prove some or all of the allegations against that respondent.
+The Ontario Securities Act does not allow a panel to award a respondent any costs, even if a merits decision finds that the Commission failed to prove some or all of the allegations against that respondent.

-The powers granted to the Commission and used in formal investigations by Enforcement Staff are outlined in sections 11 to 18 of the Ontario Securities Act.
+The powers granted to the Commission and used in formal investigations are outlined in sections 11 to 18 of the Ontario Securities Act.

 Section 16 of the Ontario Securities Act prohibits a person or company from disclosing to anyone other than their legal counsel: